 Tip #1

-1. Make a list: Write down in ONE space (paper/google doc/calendar) what is happening during these last few weeks of school.
-It is important to keep this document handy, as you will likely be making adjustments to what needs to be done as things come up.
-My school has a “gazillion” events happening that last week of school: End of year (EOY) Family BBQ, Awards Assembly, Field Day, Field Trips, and EOY Celebrations.
-Add in the “EOY teacher checklist”, and yep, it’s crazy busy!!
+Make a list: Write down in ONE space (paper/google doc/calendar) what is happening during these last few weeks of school.
+It is important to keep this document handy, as you will be making adjustments to what needs to be done as things come up.

 Tip #2

-2. Due Dates: On your list, make certain to have due dates written down.
-Having these dates visible will assist in prioritizing your daily tasks AND make certain everything is done without adding stress to your life.
-Keeping myself organized with the list and due dates helps me to get things done on time.
+Due Dates: On your list, make certain to have due dates written down.
+Keeping these dates visible will assist in prioritizing your daily tasks AND ensuring everything is done without adding stress to your life.

 Tip #3